anorak6435/jam0003/Propal/README.md

 ## (1) recieve packages from outside
 Some packages come from outside the warehouse the forklift is working in.
-These packages can be imported by using the import statement.
-All incomming packages are expected to be 8-bits in length
+All incomming packages are expected to be 8-bits in length There will be a flag on the import register that is read to make sure there is a value

 syntax:
 **import**

 assert:
 forks are empty
+the import register flag is set

 effect:
 an 8-bit value is loaded on the forklift.